 9. The seller did not take time to become educated on the selling process, especially on the possible ugliness of the due diligence process by the buyer and their advisor.

-10. The owner did not utilize the professional services of trusted mergers & acquisitions advisor or, in the case of a retail company or a small business, the services of a business broker.
+10. The owner did not utilize the professional services of trusted mergers & acquisitions consultant or, in the case of a retail company or a small business, the services of a business broker.

-Without properly preparing the business for sale and arming oneself with a proven mergers and acquisitions process, there will be a huge business valuation gap between what the business seller expects to receive and what a reasonable buyer sees as fair market price.
+Without proper preparation for selling businesses and arming oneself with a proven mergers and acquisitions process, there will be a huge business valuation gap between what the business seller expects to receive and what a reasonable buyer sees as fair market price.
 Selling a business takes years of preparation and the use of a proven process.
 Additionally, it is time consuming.
 A business owner trying to keep their business running smoothly while, at the same time, trying to sift through streams of bargain hunters can be daunting.
 Without a proven process, a formal business valuation, and a good amount of preparation, these bargain hunters will chip away at the seller’s asking price.

-In summary, it cannot be stressed enough that there needs to be proper preparation of a business for sale.
+In summary, it cannot be stressed enough that there needs to be proper preparation in selling businesses.
 The process to properly prepare a business for sale takes approximately 2-5 years, it is not very costly, and it does not take much time but the results can be phenomenal and will bring about a much higher business valuation, better terms and a faster sale.

-To learn more about why some businesses never sell and how to substantially improve the odds of selling a business call American Fortune at 502-244-0480.
+To learn more about why some businesses never sell and how to substantially improve the odds of selling businesses call American Fortune at 502-244-0480.